Application interface

 Simple neighborlists

-Computes the list of pairs of particles in x which are closer to each other than cutoff.
-If the keyword parameter unitcell is provided (as a vector of sides or a general unit cell matrix, periodic boundary conditions are considered).
+• If unitcell is provided (as a vector of sides or a unit cell matrix), periodic boundary conditions are used.

 Note